pablos123/pablos123.github.io/page/items/aboutme.md

 Hi, I'm Pablo Saavedra, born in 1997 and raised in Rosario, Argentina.
-I love both consuming and doing almost everything that (I consider) involves a creative process:
+I'm passionate about:

+- Drumming
+- Reading
 - Programming
-- Reading
-- Gaming
-- Cinema
-- Music
-- Art
 - ...

+They all involve a strong creative process and rely heavily on imagination.

-I also like autum 🍂
+I also like [cinema](https://letterboxd.com/pablos123/) and autum 🍂

 ______________________________________________________________________